monitorjbl/json-view/README.md

 ### Exclusion

-The most common use case for this is when dealing with Hibernate POJOs.
-If you have an object with an expensive field on it, you may not always want to return it.
+The most common use case for this is when you have an object with an expensive (big) field on it.
+You may not always want to serialize it.
 Let's say that you've got this class:

 ```java
 public class MyObject{